President Amy Gutmann is listed as among the top CEOs in the Philadelphia area.

 Penn in the News

-Roger Greenberg of the School of Medicine discusses a finding that may reduce invasive treatments in women with breast cancer.
+Roger Greenberg of the School of Medicine discusses the discovery of a possible breast-cancer gene.

 Devesh Kapur of the School of Arts and Sciences comments on Paul Wolfowitz and his tenure at the World Bank.